mrocklin/thesis/conclusion.md

 This process has at least the following two benefits:

 *   By assigning a value to programmer time and identifying modular elements we may be able to attribute an added cost of tightly coupled, unmodular code.
 *   By looking at download counts and dependency graphs we can attribute impact factors to projects, teams, or individual developers.
-By publishing an impact factor that benefits from good software engineering we hope to incentivize better practices in the future.
+By publishing an impact factor that benefits from good software engineering we hope to encourage better practices in the future.

 Understanding and expertise precede optimization.